hoytpr/git-beginner/Maintaining-for-beginners-narrative1.md

 **Answer:** You **must** use the local repos, and the command line.
 - BONUS: Once this becomes easy, you can move changes onto your remote GitHub repo where they render properly.
-- CAUTION: Getting Ruby installed to run Jekyl for local rendering of the page can be HARD, but gives better error messages
+- CAUTION: Getting Ruby installed to run Jekyll for local rendering of the page can be HARD, but gives better error messages

 ### One detailed protocol for beginners: